Why Fermentation Length Matters for Ceremonial Cacao

 This is why chocolate-makers are very specific about the manner and length of time that cacao is fermented if they're going to use it as a source.

 At Soul Lift Cacao, we don't prefer a specific fermentation length in all cases.
-We see it as more of an aspect of each variety of cacao.
+We see it as more of a way of bringing out the full character o a cacao variety, so therefore the ideal length is unique to each origin.
 We've tasted cacao from the same farm that was fermented for different lengths of time and noticed a surprising difference.

-The fermentation lengths are listed on the product page for each pure cacao variety we carry.
+The fermentation lengths are listed on the product page and front label of each pure cacao variety we carry.

 If you have more questions about our cacao, please Contact Us and we'll be happy to help!